MicrosoftDocs/sql-docs/docs/relational-databases/performance/scalar-udf-inlining.md

 1. The UDF is not used in a computed column or a check constraint definition.
 1. The UDF does not reference user-defined types.
 1. There are no signatures added to the UDF.
-1. Partition functions are not inlineable.
+1. Partition functions are not inline-able.

-<sup>1</sup> SELECT with variable accumulation/aggregation (for example, SELECT @val += col1 FROM table1) is not inlineable.
+<sup>1</sup> SELECT with variable accumulation/aggregation (for example, SELECT @val += col1 FROM table1) is not inline-able.
 <sup>2</sup> Recursive UDFs will be inlined to a certain depth only.
 <sup>3</sup> Intrinsic functions whose results depend upon the current system time are time-dependent.
 An intrinsic function that may update some internal global state is an example of a function with side effects.
 Such functions return different results each time they are called, based on the internal state.

-### Checking whether a UDF is inlineable or not
+### Checking whether a UDF is inline-able or not

-For every T-SQL scalar UDF, the [sys.sql_modules](../system-catalog-views/sys-sql-modules-transact-sql.md) catalog view includes a property called *is_inlineable*, which indicates whether that UDF is inlineable or not.
-A value of 1 indicates that it is inlineable, and 0 indicates otherwise.
+For every T-SQL scalar UDF, the [sys.sql_modules](../system-catalog-views/sys-sql-modules-transact-sql.md) catalog view includes a property called `is_inlineable`, which indicates whether that UDF is inline-able or not.
+A value of 1 indicates that it is inline-able, and 0 indicates otherwise.
 This property will have a value of 1 for all inline TVFs as well.
 For all other modules, the value will be 0.

-**Note:** If a scalar UDF is inlineable, it does not imply that it will always be inlined.
+**Note:** If a scalar UDF is inline-able, it does not imply that it will always be inlined.
 SQL Server will decide (on a per-query, per-UDF basis) whether to inline a UDF or not.
 For instance, if the UDF definition runs into thousands of lines of code, SQL Server *might* choose not to inline it.
-Another example would be if an inlineable UDF is present in the GROUP BY clause of a query, it will not be inlined.
+Another example would be if an inline-able UDF is present in the GROUP BY clause of a query, it will not be inlined.
 This decision is made when the query referencing a scalar UDF is compiled.

 ### Checking whether inlining has happened or not